 Land development disturbs stable vegetated landscapes and increases impervious areas, which in turn increases the stormwater runoff from the land surface.
 Development also increases pollutant concentrations in stormwater runoff, as pollution associated with development is deposited onto hardened surfaces and carried by runoff into nearby water bodies.
 Such pollutants include sediment, suspended solids, nutrients, pesticides, herbicides, heavy metals, chlorides, hydrocarbons, other organics, and bacteria.
 To remove pollutants from stormwater runoff, structures are installed to reduce the pollutant loads using various processes.
-These stormwater structures are called Best Management Practices, commonly referred to as BMPs.
-They are designed to reduce flooding, remove pollutants and decrease the amount of stormwater runoff that ultimately flows into our creeks, streams, and rivers.
-Ensuring these BMP facilities function correctly requires long-term inspections and maintenance.
+These stormwater management facilities (SMF) are also called Best Management Practices and commonly referred to as BMPs.
+They are designed to reduce flooding, remove pollutants, and decrease the amount of stormwater runoff that ultimately flows into our creeks, streams, and rivers.
+Ensuring these SMF facilities function correctly requires long-term inspections and maintenance.